Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/contribute_browser.md

 ## Editing Existing Articles

-Navigate the depicted document hierarchy under `doc.zih.tu-dresden.de/docs` until you find the article to be edited.
+Navigate through the depicted document hierarchy under `doc.zih.tu-dresden.de/docs` until you find the article to be edited.
 A click on the article's name opens a textual representation of the article.
 In the top right corner of it, you find the button "Edit" to be clicked in order to make changes.
 Once you completed your changes, click on "Commit changes".
 Please add meaningful comment about the